-- Fixed lease payments (including in-substance fixed payments), less any lease incentives receivable; - Variable lease payments that depend on an index or rate, initially measured using the index or rate at the commencement date; - The exercise price of purchase options, if the lessee is reasonably certain to exercise the options;
+- Variable lease payments that depend on an index or rate, initially measured using the index or rate at the commencement date; - The exercise price of purchase options, if the lessee is reasonably certain to exercise the options;

 The non- current lease liability is presented as a separate line in the consolidated statement of financial position.
 Current lease liability is presented under other payables and accrued expenses.